-Science is not a partisan issue, and as our community’s Representative in Congress, I will continue to advance legislation that is based in scientific evidence and years of data in an effort to tackle one of the most pressing issues of our time.
+Science is not partisan, and as our community’s Representative in Congress, I will continue to advance legislation that is based on scientific evidence and years of data to tackle one of the most pressing issues of our time.